gustavoliveira94/gustavoliveira94/README.md

 # 📝 Gustavo Oliveira - Frontend Developer

-I like programming since I was 14, until today I coming programming and updating my knowledge.
+I have been programming since I was 14, until today I keep programming and updating my knowledge.
-Currently I has work with React, NextJS, Typescript, React Native.
+Currently I have been working with React, NextJS, Typescript, React Native.

 ## 🎯 My gols to 2022